December 2017 Melbourne car attack

-On 21 December 2017, at 4:41 p.m.
-AEDT, a driver rammed pedestrians with his car at the corner of Flinders Street and Elizabeth Street in Melbourne, Victoria, Australia, killing one person and injuring seventeen others, including himself.
-The sole fatality, an elderly man, died eight days after the attack.
+On 21 December 2017, during the busy Christmas shopping period at 4:41 p.m.
+AEDT, an ISIS inspired driver deliberately drove in to a crowd of pedestrians with his car at the corner of Flinders Street and Elizabeth Street in Melbourne, Victoria, Australia, killing one person and injuring seventeen others.
+Antonios Crocaris, 83 years old, died eight days after the attack.
+"The accused said "Allahu Akbar" two or three times", and in his first police interview later that evening, Noori claimed Allah had told him to do it.

 Incident

-According to witnesses and police, the driver, Saeed Noori, an Australian citizen of Afghan descent who had arrived in Australia as a refugee, deliberately ran a red light then accelerated into an area with a speed limit of 40 kph, where he ran into the pedestrians.
+According to witnesses and police, the driver, Saeed Noori, an Australian citizen of Afghan descent who had arrived in Australia as a refugee, deliberately ran a red light then deliberately accelerated into the pedestrians as they crossed between the corners of Flinders and Elizebeth Street.
 His car then hit a bollard beside a tram stop.
 The nineteen injured included nine foreign nationals: three from South Korea, and one each from China, Italy, India, Venezuela, Ireland, and New Zealand.
 An off-duty officer of the Victorian Police was credited with quickly subduing the suspect, who was wrestled to the ground, handcuffed, and arrested.

 A second man, filming the incident, was also arrested and found to be carrying a bag containing three knives and a quantity of marijuana.
 It was subsequently determined that he was not directly involved in the incident.